plone/pastanaga-angular/README.md

 ### Components common properties
 Pastanaga now contains some useful enums for properties configuring several components:
 - `Kind`: primary | secondary | destructive | inverted
-- `Size`: tee-shirt size going from `xxsmall` to `xxlarge`.
+- `Size`: tee-shirt size going from `small` to `xxlarge`.
 Not all sizes are available for all components

 ### Buttons
 We changed the way to configure buttons: